d-daniel/Linux-SysAdmin/Part1/CentOS7_Basics.md

 ```sh
 ssh-keygen -t rsa
 ```
-you be prompted to provide a file location (default is /<home>/.ssh) and a password.
+You'll be prompted to provide a file location (default is /home2/s191529/.ssh) and a password.

 Copy the public key to your user account using either SFTP or SCP:
 ```sh
 scp ~/.ssh/id_rsa.pub daniela@192.168.56.101:
 ```
+Or use the command `ssh-copy-id daniela@192.168.56.101`.

 On the remote machine, add the public key to the **authorized_keys** files in `.ssh` folder (create the file if it doesn't exist):
 ```sh